edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 ~~~
 {: .output}

-To move a channel to the highest priority use the `conda config` `--preprend` modifier.
+To move a channel to the highest priority use the `conda config` `--prepend` modifier.

 ~~~
-$ conda config --append channels conda-forge
+$ conda config --prepend channels conda-forge
 ~~~
 {: .language-bash}